-Jane listened as Rhiannon talked, smiling sweet and rocking slowly back and forth on the oak rocking chair.
+Jane listened as Shirley talked, smiling sweet and rocking slowly back and forth on the oak rocking chair.

-Suddenly the dove shot open its eyes, looked straight at Rhiannon and righting itself, took off around the odd-shaped room, flying and flapping uncontrollably.
+Suddenly the dove shot open its eyes and righting itself, took off around the odd-shaped room, flying and flapping uncontrollably.
 It rested on the TV stand and then the vase of white roses that were wilting and stinking up the room with the smell of rotting botanicals.
 With a slow swooping movement, the bird took off for the shiny glass doors that had been closed to keep the heat out.
-Now that they’d been closed, the dove slammed into the doors a second time and in horror Rhiannon knew that this time it was dead for good.
-It bounced backwards with the precision of a racquetball hitting the back wall and dropped onto the carpet with a small and contained thunk.
+Now that they’d been closed, the dove slammed into the doors a second time and in horror Shirley knew that this time it was dead for good.
+It bounced backward with the precision of a racquetball hitting the back wall and dropped onto the carpet with a small and contained thunk.

-This time Rhiannon and not the forever unknowing Blue Sky was responsible for the flying death escapade.
 A little trickle of blood dripped down the dove’s white coat onto the rug, making three little dots that absorbed immediately into the carpeting.
-In a perfect line, Rhiannon noted, already planning in her head which cleaning solution would get it out.